-Students have access to a 45 - minute scheduled lesson and a 45 - minute tutorial each week.
+Students have access to scheduled lessons each week.
 They are also expected to undertake independent study to complete tasks and assessment in accordance with the Work Rate Calendar.
 Course materials can be accessed via our designated Learning Management System.

 Student Requirements